 After the release of the Opening Data zine, we realized that there was so much we still did not understand about how data affected people - especially marginalized communities.
 So, we began working on a few community research projects.
 First, the Detroit Open Data Portal, looking into how open data can potentially harm or benefit communities.
-Then, Our Data Bodies (O.D.B), which is currently conducting interviews with residents in four cities across the U.S. to gain insight on how marginalized adults view personal data collection.
+Then, Our Data Bodies (O.D.B), which conducted interviews with residents in four cities across the U.S. to gain insight on how marginalized adults view personal data collection.

 Opening Data 2 shares what we discovered through these projects and ways that you can engage others in thinking about data in your communities.
 We are working toward a digital future that respects the privacy and security of all of us - not just those that are digitally literate or in privileged communities.